PentoHQ/tech-challenge-frontend/Notes.md

   - **TODO**: evaluate usage of `momentjs` to avoid reinventing the wheel
 - Added component `ElapsedTime` to be used in the `RunningSession`
 - Added `Spinner` to `SessionControls` loading
+- Added possibility to render `Spinner` inside a `Backdrop` component to block the interactions with the underlying UI